 Budget Deficit = Net Private Saving – Net Exports

-If we rearrange this expression, it becomes clear that there are now two possible sources of domestic private saving:
+If we rearrange this expression, it becomes clear that there are now two possible sources of private net saving:

 Budget Deficit + Net Exports = Net Private Saving

 If domestic citizens sell more goods and services to foreigners than they buy in return, export revenue will exceed import spending and there will be a build up of financial assets.
 So, in an open economy, private net saving can come either from government deficit expenditure or net exports.